neicnordic/neic2017.nordforsk.org/README.md

 ## How to add photos and bios of speakers and chairs

 Take one of existing persons under `_people/` as example, copy, rename, and adapt.
 Also add the photo under `assets/img/people/`.
+Make sure to not add a 5 MB photo - reduce it to a reasonable size before pushing it to the repo.
-Verify locally the result: http://127.0.0.1:4000/people/firstname-lastname/.
+Verify the result locally: http://127.0.0.1:4000/people/firstname-lastname/.

 ## Design decisions